-- 18. DRIED/DEHYDRATED FOODS Dried foods must be displayed in either clear one-half pint or pint size zip closure bags or glass jars with tight fitting lids.
+18. DRIED/DEHYDRATED FOODS - Dried foods must be displayed in either clear one-half pint or pint size zip closure bags or glass jars with tight fitting lids.
 Foods in unapproved containers, or more than one year old, will not be judged.
-Top of jar or container must be labeled with the product and date processed. - Entry card should include method of drying, time and temperature of drying, pre-treatment method (if used), and source of directions.
+Top of jar or container must be labeled with the product and date processed.
+Refer to criteria for item specific details

+Entry card should include method of drying, time and temperature of drying, pre-treatment method (if used), and source of directions.
 Attach additional 3x5 card if needed.